 Hello!
-My name is Eric Ristow and I am currently employed with WEWS-TV as an associate producer with Good Morning Cleveland.
+My name is Eric Ristow and I am currently employed as a news producer with WEWS-TV, the ABC affiliate in Cleveland, Ohio.

 I’ve worked for WEWS for more than five years now.
 Currently, I produce for the Emmy award winning morning show, Good Morning Cleveland.

 After graduating from college at Kent State University, I was hired by WEWS as an associate producer, working overnight on our weekday morning show.
 After a little less than two years at that position, I was promoted to a producer for the weekend newscast, Good Morning Cleveland Saturday.

 Our weekend morning show was very new.
 We had just been on the air for little over a year when I became the producer for the show.
 Management at the station gave me lots of creative flexibility to try anything I wanted to help shape the show and get to know our weekend morning audience.
 This was very exciting because it allowed me to think outside the box and try things I wouldn’t normally try.
 After less than a year as producer, our ratings continued to grow as we found out what our viewers liked.
 The show was also awarded the prestigious honor of a regional EMMY for Best Weekend Newscast, Markets 1-20 in the Great Lakes Region.
 This was very humbling to me as our new show not only beat out every other station’s weekend morning show, but every weekend newscast in the market.